sebastian-ayla/maads-viper/README.md

 3) VIPER can be accessed via MAADSTML python library or REST API using HTTP or HTTPS connections
 4) If using VIPER with ON-PREM version of Kafka then set ONPREM=1 in Viper.env

+NOTE: You can also force the producer to compress data by setting the COMPRESSIONTYPE option in VIPER.ENV to SNAPPY, LZ4, GZIP or NONE.